Advisory issued for severe lightning in several provinces

 The advisory issued at noon today (22) will be in effect until 11.30 p.m.

-Accordingly, thundershowers accompanied with severe lightning are likely to occur at some places in the Western, Sabaragamuwa, Central, North-Western, North-Central, Southern, Uva provinces, and in Ampara, Batticaloa districts after 1.00 p.m.
+Accordingly, thundershowers accompanied with severe lightning are likely to occur at some places in the Western, Sabaragamuwa, Central, North-Western, North-Central, Southern and Uva provinces and in Ampara, and Batticaloa districts after 1.00 p.m.

 There may be temporary localized strong winds during thundershowers, it added.